Home

 less than 2 parts per billion over the average urine concentration!

-Just recall that up to 2001 the official limit to acceptable level of arsenic in drinking water was 50 ppb!
-And all three average levels in the study - for the entire group, diabetics and non-diabetics - are still bellow the current official limit of 10 ppb.
+Just recall that until 2001 the official limit to acceptable level of arsenic in drinking water was 50 ppb!
+And all three average levels in the study - for the entire group, diabetics and non-diabetics - are still below the current official limit of 10 ppb.

 It doesn't make you feel better knowing that arsenic is also potent carcinogen.
 It is also significant contributing factor to developing cardiovascular disease.
-A meta study by this same researcher (American Journal of Epidemiology, 11/03/2005), aroused the possibility that arsenic significantly increases the risk of developing coronary disease, stroke and peripheral arterial disease.
+A meta study by this same researcher (American Journal of Epidemiology, 11/03/2005), pointed out to the possibility that arsenic significantly increases the risk of developing coronary disease, stroke and peripheral arterial disease.

 Considering all this, the question is how safe is the current "safe" level of arsenic in drinking water - assuming it is effectively enforced, which is not a fair assumption.
-Obviously, one can't look at arsenic toxicity alone, but as a part of the cumulative effect of hundreds, if not thousands of other toxins and contaminants it contains.
-R
+And, don't forget, arsenic is only the tip of the iceberg, that is, of hundreds other toxins and contaminants present in our drinking water.
+We are still waiting for a study that would try to assess their cumulative effect.

 TOP